Skip to content

 Understanding account-based marketing

-A lot goes into account-based marketing, which is why we’ve developed a comprehensive guide to ABM.
-If you haven’t already, check it out!
-If you just need a basic walkthrough, though, keep reading.
+A lot goes into account-based marketing, which is why we maintain a definition-first guide to what an ABM campaign is.
+If you need a basic walkthrough before choosing tactics, start there.
+If you are ready to compare strategy options, keep reading.

 Account-based marketing is all about customization, specificity, and a reverse funnel approach where you start with just one or a few key targets in mind before going broad.
 This kind of approach can mean everything from more efficient teams to increased revenue streams!
 So, what does an ABM strategy look like?